-Hermann Hesse published "Demian" shortly after the end of the First World War.
-Europe's morals and values went down with it in its fall.
-A new world could now arise.
-But who is ready to build it?
-Hesse traces Sinclair's path of individuation.
-What makes us a person?
-How flexible and seducible are we?
-Is there a mystical dimension that determines our existence?
-How willing are we to adjust to society and not even try to find out who we really are?
-And when we try to find out, where does this path lead us?
-Sinclair faces the questions of growing up and the struggles to be a human being.
+Hermann Hesse published “Demian” soon after the end of the First World War.
+Europe has been destroyed, and along with it its concepts of morality and values.
+A new world could be created.
+But who is ready for it?
+Hesse traces Sinclair’s path of individuation.
+What makes us human?
+How malleable and seducible are we?
+Is there a mystical dimension that governs our destiny?
+How ready are we to fit into a society and not even begin to search for the path to ourselves?
+And if we do try to follow it, where does it take us?
+He faces up to the questions of becoming an adult and the fight to be human.

-"The hatchling struggles out of the egg.
+“The bird fights its way out of the egg.
 The egg is the world.
-Whoever wants to be born must destroy a world."
+Who would be born must first destroy a world.”

 Directed by: Moritz Beichl Set Design: Ulrich Frommhold Costume Design: Astrid Klein Lightning Design: Jonathan Nacke Dramaturgy: Mathias Wendelin, Nora Khuon Sound: Nicanor Müller van der Haegen, Benjamin Owusu-Sekyere